 We had just finished a hike outside of Julian.
 When my husband complained about his feet, I said what could I do to help.
 I had just finished my Yoga Tune Up® Level 1 teacher training and thought maybe we could do something with the therapy balls on the feet.
 A few minutes later, relief was insight!

-Here are a few of his favorites that have been game changers for living with bunions:
+Here are a few of his favorite foot exercises for bunions that have been game changers for living with bunions:

 Ball on the Ball